 The best helmet camera for motorcycles, cycling and adrenaline junkies

-Having one of the best helmet cameras lets you bring your rides to life.
-Whether you're on a bike, a motorbike, a snowboard or even a horse, with one of the best helmet cameras, you can capture everything that happens, completely hands-free.
-This isn't just for fun; it can also have practical applications too, giving you extra insurance in the event of an incident on the road.
+With one of the best (or cheapest) helmet cameras you can bring your rides to life!
+Whether you're on a bike, a motorbike, a snowboard or even a horse, you can capture everything that happens, completely hands-free.
+This isn't just for fun; it can be practical – for insurance, creating training, or serious filmmaking.
 A good helmet camera can be relatively inexpensive, and provide you with many hours of fantastic, high-quality footage.

-There's also the issue of battery life, as you're unlikely to be changing batteries while a camera is stuck to your bike helmet.
-On that subject, different cameras come with different mounting options, and some require the purchase of an extra kit to be mounted to a helmet.
+There's also the issue of battery life; you're unlikely to be changing batteries while a camera is stuck to your bike helmet.
+Different mounting options, and some require the purchase of an extra kit to be mounted to a helmet.
 Do you want integrated lights to make it easier to see at night, or GPS to record your route (good if you tend to leave your camera phone at home).

 So there's a lot to consider.
 Fortunately, we've done that considering for you, and come up with a range of cameras that offer feature sets optimal for helmet mounting, at a range of prices to suit every budget.
 Read on to discover the best helmet cameras you can buy!